-- been active within both the IFI and LCNF funding schemes. - created a Business change team to oversee innovative process improvement and new commercial arrangements. - created a Future Networks team who were responsible for the portfolio of LCNF and IFI projects. - ensured that learning was shared effectively between network operators.
+- Been active within both the IFI and LCNF funding schemes. - Created a Business change team to oversee innovative process improvement and new commercial arrangements.
+This team use Lean Sigma methods to drive new ways of working and are split between our head office function and within operational depots.

+- Created a Future Networks team who were responsible for the portfolio of LCNF and IFI projects.
+We have allowed the Future Networks team the flexibility to explore new opportunities while still being part of our Engineering Department where they work alongside our Design and Asset Management teams who can learn and implement new solutions. - Ensured that learning was shared effectively between network operators and other interested parties.